-You can use the parallel connection with LabelShop or Intermec InterDriver.
+If you have a PF4i, you can use the parallel connection with LabelShop or Intermec InterDriver.
 The parallel port supports Universal Plug and Play (UPnP) and additional status reporting through IEEE 1284 nibble ID mode.

 Chapter 2 - Connecting the Printer